Types of columns

 More information for developers working with image data:

-The default Maximum file size is 32 MB and the largest size you can set is 131,072 KB (131 MB).
+The default Maximum file size is 32 MB and the largest size you can set using the designer is 131,072 KB (131 MB).
 The file size limit can be set individually for each column of file type added to a table.

 - Once the maximum file size has been saved, it can't be changed.